Aluminum is a silvery-white, lightweight metal and malleable metal that finds its way into numerous aspects of our daily lives.

 Step 2: Basic Cleaning

-Create a cleaning solution by mixing mild dish soap with warm water.
+Create a cleaning solution by mixing mild dish soap or dish detergent with hot water.
 Dip a soft-bristle brush or sponge in soapy water and gently scrub the surface of the aluminum.
 Pay special attention to any dirty or stained areas, especially corners.

 Step 3: Rinse